MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 ## iOS and Android protocol activation

-The Dynamics 365 Remote Assist mobile application supports the following protocol activation method:
+The Dynamics 365 Remote Assist mobile application supports the two protocol activation methods:

--   “ramobile” is for video-enabled calling.
+-   “ramobile” is used with Remote Assist mobile is installed on the device already.
+-   "https://call.d365ra.com/link.html" is used if Remote Assist mobile is not confirmed to be installed on the device already.

-The argument schema accepts an optional ```contactSearch``` field, which is a JSON-formatted array of strings to use for finding a contact.
+The argument schema for both methods accept an optional ```contactSearch``` field, which is a JSON-formatted array of strings to use for finding a contact.

     { "contactSearch":[ "supportContact@microsoft.com"] }